The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Discussion

-A critical component of working with a novel model is the parameterization with respect to real world data.
-This procedure usually involves a thorough literature review or fitting the model, which should not be done before conducting a structural identifiability analysis \cite{saucedo2024comparative, tuncer2018structural}.
+As a critical component of working with a novel model is the parameterization with respect to real world data.
+This procedure usually involves a thorough literature review or model fitting.
+To assess the potential utility of our novel model to be fit to data, we conducted a structural identifiability analysis \cite{saucedo2024comparative, tuncer2018structural}.
 Our identifiability analysis demonstrated that all the parameters are structurally locally identifiable with respect to prevalence and recognized prevalence data.
 The only scenario in which we obtained unidentifiable results was for the initial conditions of perceived prevalence, $\widetilde{I}_A(0)$ and $\widetilde{I}_B(0)$, when using prevalence data in the case of perfect spillover.
-Although $\widetilde{I}_A(0)$ and $\widetilde{I}_B(0)$ are unidentifiable, the initial conditions values are known, which provided confidence to proceed with the practical identifiability analysis.
+Although $\widetilde{I}_A(0)$ and $\widetilde{I}_B(0)$ are unidentifiable, the initial condition values are known, which provided confidence to proceed with the practical identifiability analysis.
 From the practical identifiability analysis, we observed that the majority of the parameters were identifiable in some form (i.e. strongly or weakly) with respect to prevalence and recognized prevalence.
 The immunity period, $\tau_{R}$, was the only parameter that was not identifiable.
-Since we used $\tau_{R}=100$ representing an immunity period of 100 days, and we simulated diseases dynamics for 100 days, it is probable that $\tau_{R}$ is identifiable if the simulations were lengthened considerably or if the immunity period was shortened.
+Since we used $\tau_{R}=100$ representing an immunity period of 100 days, and we simulated the diseases dynamics for 100 days, it is probable that $\tau_{R}$ is identifiable if the simulations were lengthened considerably or if the immunity period was shortened.